 In Hungary, university-level dental education’s traditions go back more than 150 years.
 Thanks to the training of dentists, recognized everywhere in Europe, (even globally, thanks to the high-level training of the Faculty of Dental Medicine founded in 1955, at the Semmelweis University of Budapest) and considering the large number of cases treated, the know-how and competence of Hungarian periodontists and dentists are considered exceptional.
 The country’s dental technicians responsible for manufacturing and assembly are equally well trained and possess extensive knowledge in their fields.
 In Hungary, dental tourism goes back more than 20 years, which has resulted in a 10 to 15-year technological lead for the country’s dental health industry compared to other countries’.
-Our clinic, with its dedicated and committed professional team, has almost 20 years of experience.
+Our clinic, with its dedicated and committed professional team, has more than 20 years of experience.
 Our name, “Madenta,” stands for quality and credibility.

 Thanks to a unique geological gift, Budapest lies on an abundance of thermal springs.
 Whether you are an experienced spa enthusiast or a first timer, you will be impressed by Budapest’s historic baths.
 With a bathing culture dating back to Roman times, there’s a lot to discover, from original Turkish bathhouses (Rudas) to neo-Baroque (Széchenyi) and Art Nouveau masterpieces (Gellért).
 Plus, thermal baths are a great way to relax after a day of touring the city.

-Did you know that Budapest was recently named the most welcoming European city?
 Striking bridges, a majestic Parliament building, spectacular Art Nouveau palaces, a picturesque castle: Budapest is chock full of things to see!
 Known for its beautiful architecture, you’ll find everything from Roman ruins to Gothic arches and Turkish bath houses to late 19th century mansions.
 A cultural metropolis, Budapest is home to one of the most beautiful opera houses in the world and is also a popular destination for festivals, like the famous Sziget Festival, a real European Woodstock, which attracts a large crowd each year.